amitkr2410/HPC_data_analysis/SoftDropJetClustering/README.md

-### From Yasuki Tachibana, AmitKumar

-The code to analyze Jet Observerbles for MC calculations
+The code to analyze Jet Observerbles for MC calculations.

 ## Installation
 cern ROOT, FastJet and FastJet Contrib are requreid.